quii/learn-go-with-tests/math.md

 ```

 Wait, what (again)?
 Looks like we've been cursed by the floats once more - both
-of those unexpected numbers are _infinitessimal_ - way down at the 16th decimal
+of those unexpected numbers are _infinitesimal_ - way down at the 16th decimal
 place.
 So again we can either choose to try to increase precision, or to just
 say that they're roughly equal and get on with our lives.